Abuja: History

+Abuja is a planned city built mainly in the 1980s based on a master plan by International Planning Associates (IPA), a consortium of three Wallace, Roberts, McHarg & Todd (WRMT – a group of architects) as the lead, Archi systems International (a subsidiary of the Howard Hughes Corporation), and Planning Research Corporation.
 The International Planning Associates (IPA) was commissioned in June 1977, by the Federal Capital Development Authority (FCDA) to produce the Abuja Master Plan and its regional grid.
 According to the terms of reference, the master planning process was to include a review of relevant data, selection of a capital city site, preparation of regional and city plans and the accompanying design and development standards manual.

-IPA did not exist before the with an internationally reputable firm to design the master plan.
-IPA was formed by a consortium of three American firms which won the worldwide competitive bidding.
-The firms were Planning Research Corporation (PRC), Wallace, McHarg, Roberts and Todd, and Archisystems (a division of the Hughes Organisation).
 After winning the bid, and completing the project, the firms were disbanded.

 The final report was submitted to the pioneer Executive Secretary of FCDA, Alhaji Abubakar Koko, on 15 February 1979.
 In the preface to the master plan, the following declaration was made by IPA:

 "The master plan for Abuja the new Capital City of Nigeria represents the culmination of 18 months' work by the Federal Capital Development Authority (FCDA) board, and several advisory panel consultants.
 Without the unstinting efforts of these experts, the momentum now exhibited at the beginning of the actual implementation of the new capital could not have been achieved.
 The plan itself represents a milestone in the process of building the new capital city.
 It is a necessary element in the monumental effort about to be undertaken by the Nigerian people."

 The master plan for Abuja defined the general structure and major design elements of the city that are now visible.

-More detailed design of the central areas of the capital, particularly its monumental core, was accomplished by Japanese architect Kenzo Tange, with his team of city planners at Kenzo Tange and Urtec company.
+More detailed design of the central areas of the capital, particularly its monumental core and the Central Business District, was accomplished by Japanese architect Kenzo Tange with his team of city planners at Kenzo Tange and Urtec company.

 Most countries relocated their embassies to Abuja, and many maintain their former embassies as consulates in Lagos, the commercial capital of Nigeria.
 Abuja is the headquarters of the Economic Community of West African States (ECOWAS) and the regional headquarters of OPEC.
 Abuja and the FCT have experienced huge population growth; it has been reported that some areas around Abuja have been growing at 20% to 30% per year.
 Squatter settlements and towns have spread rapidly in and outside the city limits.
 Tens of thousands of people have been evicted since former FCT minister Nasir Ahmad el-Rufai started a demolition campaign in 2003.

-Abuja is a planned city built mainly in the 1980s based on a master plan by International Planning Associates (IPA), a consortium of three American planning and architecture firms made up of Wallace, Roberts, McHarg & Todd (WRMT – a group of architects) as the lead, Archi systems International (a subsidiary of the Howard Hughes Corporation), and Planning Research Corporation.
-The Central Business District of Abuja was designed by Japanese architect Kenzo Tange.